- Headless CMS - Introduction

 The term ‘ Headless ‘ comes from the concept of removing the head from the body.
-Here the head is front-end, and the body is back-end.
+Here the head is the front end, and the body is the back end.

 The Headless CMS is where your content is stored.
 Then with the help of API (RESTful or GraphQL), you can distribute the content wherever you want.
 Through Headless CMS, content can be shared on your website, mobile device, tables, smartwatches, email campaigns, CRM, other marketing campaigns, etc.

 The Headless CMS is also called API-first CMS.
 While some Headless CMS providers also market their CMS products and services as ‘Content Hubs,’ ‘Content Infrastructure,’ ‘SaaS CMS,’ or even ‘Content as a Service.’
 However, when you take a detailed look, they all have similar Headless CMS architecture.